hadrian2/RTI_Dome/README.md

 ## 11/4/2021: Dome Construction Finished!

+## 11/6/2021: Fun with Tkinter
+* I found a [great resource](https://www.geeksforgeeks.org/tkinter-application-to-switch-between-different-page-frames/) on how to create a GUI with multiple pages in Tkinter
+* I took this sample code and adapted it to work with our project

 ## 11/9/2021: LED Driver testing
 * Evan provided us with a breakout board for our LED driver so I could test with an Arduino on a breadboard.
 God bless you Evan.
+* Jack working on wiring the dome
 * Found an Arduino library for controlling our specific driver.
 Trying to get an LED to light up using this driver using [this](https://playground.arduino.cc/Learning/TLC5940/) reference.
 * Tried using given library functions to turn on and off LEDs to no avail.
 Referring back to the [TLC5940 Datasheet](https://www.ti.com/product/TLC5940?utm_source=google&utm_medium=cpc&utm_campaign=app-led-null-prodfolderdynamic-cpc-pf-google-wwe&utm_content=prodfolddynamic&ds_k=DYNAMIC+SEARCH+ADS&DCM=yes&gclid=CjwKCAiA78aNBhAlEiwA7B76p3s54ISAGRmD_Q9z8pcWMUK1mUTM8qzrQvB5o3cjqEsktUIdCyhSQRoC2y8QAvD_BwE&gclsrc=aw.ds) to see if I can get the driver working using my own code.
 * Necessary signals (i think):